edarko/sparta_automation/README.md

 This an automation project which comprise of user acceptance testing on amazon.co.uk and tumblr.com

 ### Installation
-1. Clone down the repository with $git clone http://github.com/edarko/sparta_automation.git
+1. Clone down the repository with the command: $git clone http://github.com/edarko/sparta_automation.git
-2. bundle install
+2. Run: $bundle install

 ### Instructions
 ##### To run acceptance tests on both websites using the Selenium Webdriver: